The HPC Hardware¶

 The login node is the only node that you can login to directly.
 From there you can submit your computation jobs.
 It is identical to the execution nodes so that anything you compile on the login node will run exactly the same on an execution node.

-Currently we have thirteen execution nodes for compute.
+Currently we have fourteen execution nodes for compute.

-• The number of cores in each node is 56.
-Total number of cores is a bit over 700.
+- The number of cores in most nodes is 64.
+Total number of cores is a bit over 870.

-• Most nodes have at least 3 TB and some have 6 TB of fast local attached disk for “scratch”.
+- Most nodes have at least 11 TB of fast local attached disk for “scratch”.

-The node c3node03 is a private node owned by the C3 group.
+The node cinode03 is a private node owned by the Centre of Inflammation group.

 The node i3node01 is a private node owned by the i3 group.